jboss-switchyard/switchyard/quickstarts/camel-rss-binding/Readme.md

 Expected Results
 ================
-The titles and artists of the iTunes singles top 10 should print out to the console.
+The titles and artists of the iTunes singles top 10 should print out to the server log.
 There will be a delay between the printing of each entry.